-3 Upon information and belief, all but nine (9) states have ordered and are currently under mandatory stay-at-home orders.

-Electronically Filed 04/27/2020 10:06 / / CV 20 932122 / Confirmation Nbr.
-1989667 / CLDLJ

-28. After several of Equity's tenants ceased operations and shut their business by order of the State of Ohio and Cuyahoga County (and other counties), Equity made a claim with Westfield under the Policy's commercial/business income coverage.
-Westfield acknowledged the claim on March 26, 2020, assigned it claim number 0002131022, and ignored' s Equity's claim until April 20, 2020 when the denial letter was issued to Plaintiff.
-Upon information and belief, Westfield has denied similar claims regarding the COVID-19 Pandemic and will continue to do so unless enjoined by this Honorable Court.

-29. Based on the prevalence of the virus in Cuyahoga County and throughout Ohio, it is probable that Equity sustained direct physical loss of or damage to its properties due to the presence of coronavirus, and has unquestionably sustained direct physical loss as the result of the pandemic and/or civil authority orders issued by the Governor of Ohio.

-30. Any effort by Westfield to deny the reality that the Coronavirus causes physical loss of or damage to property would constitute a false and potentially fraudulent misrepresentation that could endanger policyholders, such as Plaintiff, and the public.

-31. Insurers, including Westfield, also had actual and express knowledge of specific coverage forms that specifically exclude losses related to pandemics and/or SARS, but Westfield failed to use those coverage forms, and Plaintiff did not contract for those coverage forms, regarding coverage under the subject Policy.

-32. In this case, under the coverage forms at issue, Westfield based its denial on exclusions that are not applicable to a pandemic, which is a covered loss under the subject Policy.

-33. Had Westfield intended to exclude claims for the COVID-19 pandemic made under the subject Policy(s), it would have, and could have, included the express exclusionary language used in the past to deny claims, which specifically included the term "pandemic" and "SARS," but Westfield failed to do so related to the Plaintiff herein and Class Members.
+- 28. As of June 3, 2020, Ohio had 36,350 confirmed cases of coronavirus.
+Of these, 4,469 were reported in Cuyahoga County.
+Coronavirus has killed at least 2,259 people in Ohio as of the date of this filing; at least 247 from Cuyahoga County. - 29.
+Based on the prevalence of the virus in northeast Ohio, it is probable that Plaintiff sustained direct physical loss of or damage due to the presence of coronavirus, and has unquestionably sustained direct physical loss as the result of the pandemic and/or civil authority orders issued by the Governor of Ohio. - 30.
+Any effort by Defendant to deny the reality that the Coronavirus causes physical loss of or damage to property would constitute a false and potentially fraudulent misrepresentation that could endanger policyholders, such as Plaintiff, and the public. - 31.
+Nonetheless, upon and information and belief, Defendant intends to deny Plaintiff's Claims for business income loss, extra expense, and civil authority coverage. - 32.
+On at least one occasion prior to the COVID-19 pandemic, Defendant used exclusionary language that specifically excluded loss or damage as a result of a pandemic. - 33.
+Insurers, including Defendant, also had actual and express knowledge of specific coverage forms that specifically exclude losses related to pandemics and/or SARS, but Defendant failed to use those coverage forms, and Plaintiff did not contract for those coverage forms, regarding coverage under the subject Policy." - 34.
+Had Defendant intended to exclude claims for the COVID-19 pandemic made under the subject Policy(s), it would have, and could have, included the express exclusionary language used in the past to deny claims, which specifically included the term "pandemic" and "SARS," but Defendant failed to do so related to the Plaintiff herein and Class Members.

-34. Westfield knowingly, purposely, and intentionally used inapplicable exclusions to deny claims for Business Interruption, Extra Expense and Civil Authority claims related to the COVID-19 pandemic.

-35. Westfield had at its disposal contractual language that specifically excluded pandemics and SARS but did not include those policy exclusions in the subject Policy(s), yet wrongfully denied claims for those very reasons.
-Moreover, the exclusions relied upon by Westfield in its denial letter are inapplicable to claims for Business Income Loss, Extra Expense and/or Civil Authority coverage.

-36. Westfield has actual knowledge of the different meanings between pandemic, SARS, Virus, Bacteria and Contamination, by way of the insurance industry using those terms in previous cases and policies utilizing those different terms, and wrongfully and intentionally used the terms "virus" and "bacteria," among others, to exclude Plaintiff's and Class Members' claims when, in fact, Plaintiff and Class Members' claims are, as admitted by Westfield, related to a pandemic - which is not expressly excluded in the subject policy(s).

-37. Alternatively, the terms and conditions of coverage and exclusionary language relied upon by Westfield to deny Plaintiff and Class Members coverage under the Policy(s) related to the COVID-19 pandemic are ambiguous and, therefore, must be construed strictly against Westfield and in favor of Plaintiff and the Class Members.
+- 35. COVID-19 is a Severe Acute Respiratory Syndrome ("SARS"), and the WHOhas officially named COVID-19 as SARS-CoV-2. - 36.
+Upon information and belief, under the coverage forms at issue, Defendant will base its denial on exclusions that are not applicable to a pandemic. - 37.
+Defendant knowingly, purposely and intentionally plans to use inapplicable exclusions to deny claims for Business Interruption, Extra Expense and Civil Authority claims related to the COVID-19 pandemic. - 38.
+Defendant had at its disposal contractual language that specifically excluded pandemics and SARS but did not include those policy exclusions in the subject Policy(s), yet wrongfully denied claims for those very reasons. - 39.
+Defendant has actual knowledge of the different meanings between pandemic, SARS, Virus, Bacteria and Contamination, by way of its use of those terms in previous cases and policies utilizing those different terms, and wrongfully and intentionally used the terms "virus" and "bacteria," among others, to exclude Plaintiff and Class Members' claims when, in fact, Plaintiff and Class Members' claims are, as admitted by Defendant, related to a pandemic which is not expressly excluded in the subject policy(s). - 40.
+Alternatively, the terms and conditions of coverage and exclusionary language relied upon by Defendant to deny Plaintiff's and Class Members' coverage under the Policy(s) related to the COVID-19 pandemic are ambiguous and, therefore, must be construed strictly against Defendant and in favor of Plaintiff and the Class Members.